monk-io/docs/docs/improve/ci-cd.md

 :::

-## Monk CI image
+## MonkOS CI image

 The container image `gcr.io/monk-releases/monk-ci:latest` provides full `monkd` and `monk` capable of running inside your CI job.
-The usage is exactly the same as if you were running Monk locally with the exception of local `run`, which will not work inside the image.
+The usage is exactly the same as if you were running MonkOS locally with the exception of local `run`, which will not work inside the image.

 :::note